medic/cht-core/packages/kujua-branding/README.md

 ## Configure

-By default the Kujua Lite font (DroidSerif Bold) is embedded as a TTF/truetype font in `base.less`.
+By default the Medic Mobile font (DroidSerif Bold) is embedded as a TTF/truetype font in `base.less`.
 So all you need to do is import it into your main less file:

 ```css